TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 The `stats` data model is produced by `chifra chunks` and brings together various statistical information such as average number of addresses in an Unchained Index chunk among other information.

-The following commands produce and manage `ChunkStats`:
+The following commands produce and manage chunkstats:

 - [chifra chunks](/docs/chifra/admin/#chifra-chunks)

-Chunkstats data is made of the following data fields:
+Chunkstats data is made of the following fields:

 | Field         | Description                                      | Type   |
 | ------------- | ------------------------------------------------ | ------ |